-The underwriters have the option to purchase an aggregate of additional shares of common stock and/or Common Warrants to purchase up to shares of common stock solely to cover over-allotments, if any, at the price to the public less the underwriting discounts and commissions.
-The over-allotment option may be used to purchase shares of common stock and/or Common Warrants in any combination as determined by the underwriters.
+The underwriter has the option to purchase an aggregate of 180,000 additional shares of common stock and/or additional Common Warrants to purchase up to 180,000 shares of common stock solely to cover over-allotments, if any, at the price to the public less the underwriting discounts and commissions.
+The over-allotment option may be used to purchase shares of common stock and/or Common Warrants in any combination as determined by the underwriter.
 The over-allotment option is exercisable for forty-five (45) days from the date of this prospectus.